Get Started with a Free Water Consultation

 Whole-Home Water Filtration Systems

 A whole-home water filtration solution is designed to treat all of the water you use for drinking, bathing, cleaning and beyond.
-These systems are designed to address specific issues that may have shown up in your water test results, including elevated levels of chlorine, iron and sulfur.
+These systems are designed to address specific issues that impact more than your drinking water, including elevated levels of chlorine, iron and sulfur.
 By reducing the presence of these irritating but generally innocuous contaminants, you can address some of your biggest water quality concerns — like rotten-egg or chlorine odors, metallic tastes and more.
+Whole house water filters also can address more serious concerns like arsenic and nitrate.

 Drinking Water Filtration Systems

-Drinking water filtration solutions are generally installed under your kitchen sink, which means their main focus is the water you cook with and drink.
+Drinking water filtration solutions are often installed under your kitchen sink, which means their main focus is the water you cook with and drink.
 These systems can address a broad range of water issues, including TDS, lead, mercury and more.
-They usually work through a process called reverse osmosis, which addresses problems that might not be touched by simpler systems such as water pitcher filters.
+The most comprehensive ones usually work through a process called reverse osmosis, which addresses problems that might not be touched by simpler systems such as water pitcher filters.

 Water Softeners

 If your water test results indicate high hardness levels, your local expert will likely recommend a water softening solution.
-Water softeners work by targeting and reducing the minerals that cause hardness, including magnesium and calcium.
-That’s good news, because hard water can be a drag on your comfort in your home and on your bottom line, contributing to dry skin, brittle hair and spotty dishes and leaving you spending more on detergents and cleaners.
+Water softeners work by flushing out the minerals that cause hardness, including magnesium and calcium.
+That’s good news, because hard water can be a drag on your comfort in your home and on your household budget, contributing to dry skin, brittle hair and spotty dishes and leaving you spending more on detergents and cleaners.

 Your Culligan expert will help you choose the water softening system that’s right for you.
 They’ll consider the amount of water you use, the functions you’re looking for and more.
 They can also show you how a water softener complements other water-quality solutions, such as whole-home or drinking-water filtration systems.